josh/Aware/README.md

 # Aware

-Aware is a menubar app for OSX and macOS that displays how long you've been actively using your computer.
+Aware is a menubar app for OSX, MacOS, and VisionOS that displays how long you've been actively using your computer.

 ![dark](https://cloud.githubusercontent.com/assets/896475/12149285/eee30008-b470-11e5-81e9-de7072a11827.png)
 ![light](https://cloud.githubusercontent.com/assets/896475/12149287/eeeac37e-b470-11e5-9bda-8a2502a39148.png)